-* The USAF has been conducting a series of investigations towards a next-generation bomber bomber to replace the B-1 and B-2 currently flying.
+* The USAF has conducted a series of investigations towards a next-generation bomber to replace the B-1 and B-2 currently flying.
 At one time, there was consideration of a near-term "interim solution", with Lockheed Martin proposing a derivative of the F-22, the "FB-22", in response.

 In refinement, the FB-22 concept used same fuselage of the F-22 mated to a new wing with about three times the area.
 The wing would be "wet", providing fuel storage that would triple the FB-22's unrefueled range compared to the F-22.
 The cannon would be deleted.
 The main weapons bays would be fitted with bulged doors to permit carriage of more or larger munitions, and the FB-22 could carry two to four stealthy underwing pods, raising the total load of SDBs from 8 to 35.
 It would also be able to carry heavier munitions and two AMRAAMs for self-defense.